 Each year after the last new moon in October and the last in November, some Sumbanese tribes celebrate the Wulla Poddu ceremony.
 The main ceremonial event is at the end of the first week.
 Wulla Poddu means a bitter month.
 Wulla Poddu is a kind of holy month comparable to Ramadan or Passion.
 During this month, there are certain prohibitions or taboos (no funerals, weddings, parties, topping-out ceremonies, eating dogs…).
 Wulla Poddu is associated with agriculture.
 It is the time for giving thanks to the Marapu before the next planting season begins.
 Land, crops, livestock, and good efforts are blessed by the Marapu.
 For people the Wulla Poddu is the time of family reunion, reconciliation, forgiveness, and pardon.

 At the beginning of Wulla Poddu boars are brought down from the mountains, killed ritually and the meat distributed to the families.
 The following night, the families bring rice hulls to the central squares and the Rato bless this gift with rhythmic chants.
 Then the evil spirits get driven out from the village with wooden sticks or spears accompanied with vigorous cries.
 The following day (or nowadays usually at the first weekend) the highlight of the festival begins with performances of rhythmic chanting and ritual dances.
 People dance on central squares of the villages, both Marapu priest, equipped with appropriate relics, warriors with swords and spears, and women in colourful costumes.
 The end of Wulla Poddu is also celebrated.
-In contrast to the beginning, many animal sacrifices are then made.
+Different types of animals are sacrificed and not just boars like in the beginning.

 All together there are about a dozen different rituals that are part of the Wulla Poddu.
 The Wulla Poddu is mainly celebrated in Tarung and Waitabar in Waikabubak, Tambera in Loli north of Waikabubak, Ubu Koba in Wewawa Selatan, and in several other villages around Waikabubak, in Lamboya and in Wanokaka.
 The beginning and course of the Wulla Poddu varies from place to place.